 Should atheist parents ever consider having their sons circumcised, and if so, why?

 I recognize that some in the atheist community have strong feelings about these questions.
 I have seen several people referring male circumcision as "mutilation" and characterizing parents who opt for the procedure as abusive.
 I don't believe I've written about this controversial subject yet, for what may strike some of you as a fairly strange reason.
 You see, I am not sure what to think about it.
 I have not yet made up my mind one way or another.

 How can this be?
-As someone who is child free, circumcision is a decision I will never have to make.
+As someone who is childfree (or not), circumcision is a decision I will never have to make.
 As a result, I haven't really had a reason to spend much time researching the pros and cons.
-Were I planning to be a parent, you better believe I would do so.
-Perhaps it is also relevant that I am circumcised and that nearly all my friends growing up were circumcised.
+Was I planning to be a parent, you better believe I would do so.
+Perhaps it is also relevant that I was circumcised as an infant, as were nearly all my friends growing up.
 I suspect this shapes my opinions on the matter to some degree.

 Subscribe to Atheist Revolution